top of page

 Rhondda Cynon Taff

-As part of our current project, ‘Framing Jewish Histories: towards best practice in rescuing a fragile heritage’, we are working closely with the museums of Rhondda Cynon Taf (Pontypridd Museum, Cynon Valley Museum and Rhondda Heritage Park).
+As part of our project, ‘Framing Jewish Histories: towards best practice in rescuing a fragile heritage’, we are working closely with the museums of Rhondda Cynon Taf (Pontypridd Museum, Cynon Valley Museum and Rhondda Heritage Park).

 Our volunteers at each of these museums are searching their catalogues to enhance the description of those items already identified as having a Jewish connection.
 They also trying to find items that are Jewish-related but have not been labelled as such.
 All the material they find is digitised and will be catalogued and uploaded to the People’s Collection Wales website.